rulewis/journey-optimizer.en/help/using/suppression-lists.md

 A suppression list consists of email addresses that you want to exclude from your deliveries because sending to these contacts could hurt your sending reputation and delivery rates.

-The Customer Journey Management **suppression list** is managed at your own environment level.
+The Journey Optimizer **suppression list** is managed at your own environment level.
 It gathers spam complaints, hard bounces, and soft bounces that occur consistently.

 ## Why suppression lists? {#why-suppression-lists}